hipsnip-cookbooks/mongodb/README.md

 Compatibility
 =============
-Integration tested on Ubuntu `12.04` with Chef `11.4`, but assumed to work with other Debian-based distros as well.
+Integration tested on 64bit Ubuntu `12.04` with Chef `11.4`, but assumed to work with other Debian-based distros as well.

+> NOTE: Running MongoDB on 32bit nodes is generally a bad idea, so we'll raise an exception if someone tries to do it here.

 Usage